 <Scroll to P132L32>

-An ISTA and an RSTA may negotiate a phase shift feedback mode of the Non-TB Ranging and TB Ranging measurement exchange (11.21.6.4.3), for either the R2I LMR and/or I2R LMR.
-In this case, instead of the TOA t2 of the I2R NDP, the R2I LMR carries the phase shift tp2 of I2R NDP and instead of the TOA t4 of the R2I NDP, the I2R LMR carries phase shift tp4 of R2I NDP.
-The ISTA and RSTA can use Equations (11-6e) and (11-6f) to derive the RTT.
+An ISTA and an RSTA may negotiate phase shift TOA feedback to be included in the R2I and I2R LMR for the Non-TB Ranging or TB Ranging measurement exchanges (11.21.6.4.3). (#5231)

+If phase shift TOA feedback is negotiated, then the RSTA shall, in addition to reporting its TOA, also report its phase shift TOA timestamp in the Phase Shift TOA Timestamp element in the R2I LMR frame. (#5231)

+If phase shift TOA feedback is negotiated, and I2R LMR feedback is negotiated, then the ISTA shall, in addition to reporting its TOA timestamp and error, also report its phase shift TOA timestamp and error in the Phase Shift TOA Timestamp element in theI2R LMR frame. (#5231)

+The phase shift TOA timestamps shall always referr to the timestamps corresponding to the NDPs transmitted in the current measurement exchange, i.e. shall not use delayed reporting. (#5231)

+The TOA timestamp may, as negotiated, use immediate or delayed reporting. (#5231)

 <Scroll to P132L39>

-An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability to support phase shift feedback in the R2I LMR.
-If an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, then to request the phase shift feedback mode for the R2I LMR, an ISTA shall set the R2I TOA Type subfield in the Ranging Parameter field in an IFTMR frame to 1.
-To assign phase shift feedback in the R2I LMR the RSTA shall set the R2I TOA subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 (#3607), otherwise it shall set it to 0.
-If the RSTA sets the R2I TOA Type subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of I2R NDP in the R2I LMR. (#1581, #3606)
+An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift TOA Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability to support phase shift TOA feedback.
+If an RSTA has set the Phase Shift TOA Feedback Support field to 1 in the Extended Capabilities element, then to request phase shift TOA feedback to be included in the LMR reporting, an ISTA shall set the PSTOA Included subfield in the Ranging Parameter field in an IFTMR frame to 1.
+To assign phase shift TOA feedback to be included in the LMR reporting, the RSTA shall set the TOA subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 (#3607), otherwise it shall set it to 0.
+If the RSTA sets the PSTOA Included subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the phase shift TOA feedback shall be included in the LMR reporting. (#1581, #3606, #5231, #5271)

-An ISTA that has set the I2R LMR feedback subfield in the Ranging Parameters field in an IFTMR frame to 1, shall set the I2R TOA Type subfield in the same field to 1 in order to request the phase shift feedback mode in the I2R LMR.
-To assign phase shift feedback mode in the I2R LMR, the RSTA shall set the I2R TOA Type subfield in the Ranging parameters field of an initial Fine Timing Measurement frame to 1, otherwise it shall set it to 0.
-If the RSTA sets the I2R TOA Type subfield in the Ranging parameters field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of R2I NDP in the I2R LMR. (#1581, 3616)

 TGaz Editor: Change the text in Subclause 11.21.6.4.3.4 (Reporting phase of TB Ranging measurement) as follows: